 But, without knowing the tricks to save your holiday pumpkins, they can turn slimy, moldy, and mushy in as little as three days.

 Don't let that happen — let everyone see your original masterpiece, not a mushy, sunken, sad version.
-Learn these tricks now and have the best looking jack-o'-lanterns in your 'hood for Halloween and beyond!

-- After your pumpkin has been carved, rinse it out with water to get rid of excess strings and gunk.
+- After you have carved your pumpkin, rinse it out with water to get rid of excess strings and gunk.